PUBLIC PROGRAM

 Doors open promptly at 6:30 PM.
 Talk starts at 7:00 PM

-Artist Kelli Connell, Allison Peters Quinn, EAM Executive Director & Chief Curator, and Gregory Harris, Keough Family Curator of Photography at the High Museum of Art (Atlanta) lead the group through the exhibition.
-Then the panel shares their separate processes in making the exhibition and answer questions from the audience.
+Artist Kelli Connell, Allison Peters Quinn, EAM Executive Director & Chief Curator, and Gregory Harris, Keough Family Curator of Photography at the High Museum of Art (Atlanta) participate in a conversation moderated by Liz Chilsen.
+The panel shares their separate processes in making the exhibition and answer questions from the audience.

 Image: Kelli Connell, Betsy, Lake Ediza, 2015, archival inkjet print, 40 x 50 inches.
 Collection of the High Museum (Atlanta).